 This ALI supports the Credit Union Program which monitors the financial safety and soundness of Ohio's state-chartered credit unions.
-The program is funded by a semiannual assessment on the gross assets of credit unions, the revenue from which was approximately \$3.4 million in FY 2022.
-The supervision and regulation of state-chartered credit unions includes onsite field examinations, off-site surveillance and monitoring, and coordination of supervisory activities with the appropriate federal agency, the National Credit Union Administration.
+The program is funded by a semiannual assessment on the gross assets of credit unions.
+The supervision and regulation of state-chartered credit unions includes onsite field examinations, off-site surveillance and monitoring, and coordination of supervisory activities with the appropriate federal agency, the National

+Credit Union Administration.
 While the program coordinates with its federal counterparts, the Division of Financial Institutions is also in competition for credit union charters as these institutions have the option to be regulated either by the state or by the federal government.
-The program supervised and regulated 104 state-chartered credit unions with total aggregated assets of \$30.9 billion as of the end of March 2022.
-While the number of state-chartered credit unions has declined because of an industry trend of mergers and acquisitions, total assets under supervision has increased, as has the complexity of these institutions' operations.
+While the number of state-chartered credit unions has declined over the years because of an industry trend of mergers and acquisitions, total assets under supervision has increased, as has the complexity of these institutions' operations.